Conversational Agents in Behavioral Sleep Medicine: Designing Self-Report and Analytics Tools: General Discussion and Conclusion

 \subsubsection{Integration of LLMs: Towards safe, reliable healthcare solutions.}

 While specialists recognized the promise of LLM-powered conversational agents, they also raised concerns about inconsistencies and errors in generative models (Section \ref{sec:stage2-validation-results}), known issues with LLMs along with hallucinations, and lack of transparent reasoning \cite{koubaa2023exploring}.
+In health-critical settings, such issues can carry serious risks \cite{ong2024ethical, hastings2024preventing}. \am{Our validation study surfaced these concerns directly: discrepancies between calculated sleep metrics and LLM-generated summaries led participants to question reliability, underscoring the need to catch, correct, and transparently communicate such errors.
+Although our preliminary analysis of 20\% of the conversational data using human-coded validation showed that core sleep parameters can be reliably extracted by LLMs, validation of LLM-generated summaries and the CA’s conversational responses still needs to be systematically established.}

-In health-critical settings, such issues can carry serious risks \cite{ong2024ethical, hastings2024preventing}.
-Addressing these limitations will require future research on benchmarking frameworks, risk-assessment methodologies, enriched training datasets, and robust safeguards to ensure safe deployment of LLM-powered VAs in healthcare \cite{ong2024ethical, hastings2024preventing}.
-We should further explore strategies for communicating clearly with both specialists and patients about which outputs are AI-generated and how they should be interpreted.
+\am{To move toward safe and trustworthy systems, future work must incorporate architectures that improve consistency for essential sleep metrics, such as tool-calling approaches \cite{paranjape2023art}, which rely on deterministic metric calculations rather than free-form generation and therefore offer a promising pathway for reducing hallucinations.
+Moreover, concrete mitigation strategies should be implemented, including prompt guardrails that constrain model behavior; evidence-linked responses that point to specific diary segments or data sources; model rationales that explain how outputs were generated; and verification workflows (e.g., flagging output for review \cite{ahmad2023creating}) that allow clinicians to review, correct, or override system outputs (human-in-the-loop \cite{akheel2025guardrails}).} Further research is needed on benchmarking frameworks, risk-assessment methodologies, enriched training datasets, and robust safeguards to ensure safe deployment of LLM-powered VAs in healthcare \cite{ong2024ethical, hastings2024preventing}.
+Lastly, we should explore strategies for communicating clearly with both specialists and patients about which outputs are AI-generated and how they should be interpreted.
 To ensure these solutions are safe and reliable, stakeholders, especially healthcare professionals, must be involved throughout the design process.